Jasmin Blanchette

-Jasmin Christian Blanchette is a computer scientist working as a professor of theoretical computer science at the Ludwig Maximilian University of Munich.
+Jasmin Christian Blanchette is a computer scientist working as a professor of theoretical computer science at LMU Munich.

 Education

 Blanchette earned a Bachelor of Science degree in computer science from the Université de Sherbrooke, a Master of Science in computer science from the University of Oslo, and a PhD in computer science from the Technical University of Munich.

 Career

 Blanchette is the editor-in-chief of the Journal of Automated Reasoning.
 He is also a guest researcher at the University of Lorraine and the Max Planck Institute for Informatics.
 He was previously an associate professor at the Vrije Universiteit Amsterdam and a software engineer and documentation manager for Trolltech (now The Qt Company).